 A couple of years ago I went to see a doc about my horrid belly.
-Yes, a ridiculously vain moment of mine.
+By doctor I mean the kind of doctor that is an amazing gift to women everywhere: a plastic surgeon.
 The thing is, I keep fit, eat better than great and every other part of my body I am happy with, but when it comes to my belly after two ginormously huge babies (everyone who saw me would agree) I was left with a panza (belly) and wrinkly skin.

 SOOOoo I got a wild hair and thought maybe a tummy tuck was the ticket…well, after an exam his answer was that I have Diastasis Recti, the splitting of my abdominal muscles.
 This happens to many women who have large babies, especially if you have a shorter torso.
 SAAWEET!
 Two for Two.
-Unfortunately they can’t come back together without being sewn like a ragdoll and tons of scarring.
-Noooo thank you.
-I just decided I would deal with it and commit to a one piece bathing suit forever and try to remember to tuck my panza in my pants before bending forward for any reason; no biggie.
+Unfortunately they can’t come back together without being sewn like a ragdoll and tons of scarring so I decided I would deal with it and commit to a one piece bathing suit forever and try to remember to tuck my panza in my pants before bending forward for any reason; no biggie.

 I’m going to back up a bit…I have had back issues for years.
 Before children it was nothing too horrible, but would require a bit of attention and occasional chiropractic care.
 Heck I was a cocktail server at an extremely busy lounge and carried trays heavier than a 5 year old, but even that didn’t debilitate me.
 With my first X-Rays it showed two things, I have one leg slightly shorter than the other due to a fused vertebrae I was born with.
 Nothing a shoe lift wouldn’t fix and occasional adjustments.
 Yeah, a shoe lift. don’t judge, rude.
 How does that work in the summertime with flip flops?
 It doesn’t, but I do wear it in the cooler months….The fused vertebrae causes my pelvis to twist a tad, pinching my sciatica. lovely.
 But these things I know and can do yoga poses that help tremendously.